 Our tours are desgined for a range of abilites.
 We have given each tour an overall rating from easy to hard, which is explained here.
 However, you will find more specific information on the description page for each tour.

 We generally aim to keep the distances fairly low on our tours, but offer optional extensions each day for cyclists that wish to cycle further, or do more climbing.

 What accommodation do you use?

-We use a combination of hotels, country cottages and chalets.
-Please see our accommodation page for more details.
+We use a combination of hotels, country houses and other boutique accommodation.

-You can also find descriptions of the indivudal hotels that we use on the page for each tour.
+You can also find details of the hotels that we use on the page for each tour.

-What type of bikes do you proivde on the tours?
+What type of bikes do you provide on the tours?

 We can provide both road bikes and hybrid bikes.
 We recommend road bikes for longer distances and where there is more climbing, while the upright position of hybrid bikes can be more comfortable on our shorter tours.

 All of the road bikes that we provide are full carbon and are fitted with compact chainsets.

 Please see our bicycles page for more details of the models that we offer.